ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-3.md

 Please visit heroku.com and signup for a free account.
 You just have to provide your name, and email, nothing more.

+You can leave "company name" blank.

 It is probably a good idea to sign up with your ucsd.edu email, because companies such as Heroku sometimes give discounts for folks at .edu addresses, but its up to you.

 Once you've created your account, there will be "getting started" options.

+* If you are completing part three on ACMS:
-DO NOT FOLLOW THOSE YET.
+    * DO NOT FOLLOW THOSE "getting started" options from the Heroku site yet.

-Those are appropriate for using Heroku on your own machine, and they are appropriate for using Heroku with Django on Python.
+    * Those are appropriate for using Heroku on your own machine, and they are appropriate for using Heroku with Django on Python.
 WE AREN'T DOING EITHER OF THOSE YET!

+* But if you are doing the lab *directly* on your own machine:
+    * Then you will want to install the Heroku toolbelt for [Windows](https://toolbelt.heroku.com/windows), [Mac](https://toolbelt.heroku.com/osx) or [Linux](https://toolbelt.heroku.com/), as appropriate
+    * You'll also need to make sure you have [Python 2.7 on your Windows, Mac or Linux box](https://www.python.org/downloads/), and
+    * Also install git (for [Windows](Git-2.9.3-32-bit), [Mac](https://git-scm.com/download/mac) or [Linux](https://git-scm.com/download/linux).
+    * At that point, return to these instructions

 # Step 2:  Clone our starting code github repo